Starting a Bee Garden

 So to attract more bees, you might want to plant azaleas or whatever else that may be native to your region.

 While all of these things attract bees, let me tell you what will run them away: pesticides.
-Pesticides of any kind, even the ones that are organic, can scare bees away and can be toxic too.
+Pesticides of any kind, even those that are organic, can scare bees away and can be toxic.

-If all of these ideas don’t attract them or doesn’t attract them enough, you can always become an amateur beekeeper.
-It may be a little extreme, to be honest, but if you are serious about your bee garden, you may want to try this just in case the suggestions we discuss here today doesn’t work.
+If all of these ideas don’t attract them or don’t attract them enough, you can always become an amateur beekeeper.
+It may be a little extreme, to be honest, but if you are serious about your bee garden, you may want to try this just if the suggestions we discuss here today don’t work.

 Starting a bee garden is a good idea on many fronts.
-They help pollinate your flowers, which means your flowers and plants will continue to be nice and healthy.
-You are also providing a service and haven for them to enjoy, but most importantly, you are helping the environment which is probably the most important thing of all.
+They help pollinate your flowers, which means your flowers and plants will continue to be friendly and healthy.
+You are also providing a service and haven for them to enjoy, but most importantly, you are helping the environment, which is probably the most important thing of all.
 We need bees, and they need us too.